 The table above shows historical trends for all Resources of the City, by fund, for 2018-19 through the 2021-22 proposed budget.
 The two columns on the right compare the 2020-21 amended budget and 2021-22 proposed budget, showing the change by dollar amount and by percentage.
 In nine of the funds, the percentage change is less than 6%, reflecting the consistency of revenue in these budgets.
 The decrease in General Fund is modest, representing a decline in transfers of \$0.9 million (no interfund loans or transfer of excess fund balance from insurance services) offset by incrases in property tax and some franchise fees.
 For Special Revenue Funds (Special Assessment, Transient Lodging Tax, Telecommunications, Emergency Communications, Street, Airport and Building), revenues are from dedicated sources and cannot be spent on the general operations of the City.
 For capital projects funds (Transportation, Park Development, and Wastewater Capital), revenue primarily derives from bond proceeds and systems development charges (SDC).
 Revenues in these funds fluctuate when debt is issued for projects such as transportation and park system improvements.
 For the enterprise fund (Wastewater Services), revenues are based on charges to users for services provided, intended to be self-supporting of its costs.
-Internal services funds are reimbursement from other City Departments.
+Internal services funds (Information Systems & Services and Insurance Services) provide services and support to City Departments.
+Generally revenues in these funds are reimbursement from other City Departments.
 For additional discussion on revenues and fund types, see Fund Definitions in the Financial Overview section of this document.